• Home »

 The Early 2000s: The Dawn of Modern Geospatial Processing

 In the early 2000s, geospatial data processing was primarily the domain of specialists.
-Tools like Geographic Information Systems (GIS) were complex and expensive, limiting their use to experts in fields such as urban planning, environmental management, and resource exploration.
+Tools like GIS data processing were complex and expensive, limiting their use to experts in fields such as urban planning, environmental management, and resource exploration.

 Key Developments:

-• GIS Software Advancements: Software like ESRI’s ArcGIS became more powerful, offering sophisticated data visualization and analysis capabilities.
+• GIS Software Advancements: Software like ESRI’s ArcGIS became more powerful, offering sophisticated geospatial data management features like data visualization and spatial analysis.

 • Increased Data Availability: Satellite programs like Landsat and MODIS provided a steady stream of Earth observation data, although access to this data was less widespread than it is today.